p≡p for Outlook¶

 By default “Automatically download and install updates” is enabled.
 It is strongly recommended to allow updates.
 In case you prefer not to receive updates, you can disable it.

-The last screen provides information about Credits.
+The last screen provides information about integrated software.

 How to Upgrade p≡p for Outlook¶

-p≡p for Outlook is checking for new updates automatically by default randomly in intervals between 10 mins and 4 hours.
+p≡p for Outlook is checking for new updates automatically by default in random intervals between 10 mins and 4 hours.
 Once there the new update is available, it’s downloaded and installer will pop-up on the screen asking the user to install it.

 Using Distribution lists¶